-Industry expert Pamela Vaughn of HubSpot put it this way: “…you need to make sure you’re not using marketing automation alone, and you’re executing a plan to continually grow the top of your funnel alongside your marketing automation efforts.”
+You need to make sure you’re not using marketing automation alone, and you’re using a content plan to continually grow the top of your funnel alongside it.

 Marketing automation is about reaching the right people at the right time to create solid and more invested leads.
-There is absolutely no use in reaching these people if you have nothing to give them.
+There’s no use in reaching these people if you have nothing to give them.
 Content is essential to achieving this goal.
-If you can’t draw people into the top of your sales funnel then why would they engage with your company further into their buying process?
+If you can’t draw people to the top of your sales funnel, then why would they engage with your company further into their buying process?

 In addition to putting people in the top of your funnel, content and marketing automation work together to draw people through the sales cycle.
 You can move prospects along by providing them with relevant information for their stage in the buying process.

-Here at QGate, we try to produce several pieces of content for each stage of the buying process, early, medium and late.
-How prospects interact with content aimed at each stage helps us assess where they are in the sales cycle.
+For example, aim to create several pieces of content for each stage of the buying process: early, middle and late.
+How prospects interact with content helps you assess where they are in the sales cycle.
 This assessment, in turn, shows how sales-ready they are.
-If they only engage with early level content, they are most likely not ready for a sales call that can seem off-putting or pressuring.
+If they only engage with early level content, they are most likely not ready for you to reach out just yet.

-If you have lots of content, great!
+If you have lots of suitable content, great!
 You are all set to launch into a multi-channel campaign with marketing automation by your side.
-If you are lacking in content there is nothing to stop you from choosing a marketing automation product right now, but you will want to be aware of the uphill battle you may face without good content backing you up.
+If you are lacking in content there is nothing to stop you from choosing a marketing automation product right now, however you must consider the uphill battle you may face without good content backing you up.

 Create content that helps you achieve your goals

 The content you create should help you realise your marketing goals in line with the strategy you created.
-If one of your goals was to move people past the Awareness stage in your sales cycle, make sure you have content that is aimed toward that end.
-If you are losing people halfway down your funnel, think about the content you could create to keep them interested in your product and your company.
+If one of your goals was to move people past the awareness stage in your sales cycle, make sure you have content that is aimed toward that end.
+If you are losing people halfway down your funnel, think about the content you could create to keep them interested.

 If you’re on the marketing side, don’t be afraid to ask your colleagues in the sales department questions about the particulars of your company’s sales cycle.
 They might know exactly where you lose leads and you will never know that you need to counter that loss unless you know about it.
 Involving sales in your marketing automation implementation is the best way of making sure the process, and your future campaigns run smoothly.

-The ‘marketing’ in ‘marketing automation’ is a bit misleading.
 Marketers will be using the software to push content to its intended audiences, but features such as lead scoring and nurturing benefit sales as well.
-Because sales’ interests are so closely tied to the workings of the software, marketing and sales need to be on the same page where marketing automation is concerned.
+It’s likely sales’ interests are closely tied to the workings of the software, so marketing and sales need to be on the same page – always!

 Work together from the beginning

 This alignment starts from the very beginning.
 When creating your marketing strategy, it is important to understand where sales would enter the picture.
 Understanding this handoff is crucial to understanding the customer’s journey.
-Sales can provide insights into your existing customers’ journeys through the sales cycle.
-This will help you predict what future prospects’ behaviour will look like and allow you to plan your strategy and set up your system accordingly.
+Sales can provide insights into your existing customers’ journeys through the sales cycle, which will help you predict what future prospects’ behaviour might look like, in order to set up marketing automation accordingly.

 Don’t think of sales and marketing as opposite ends of the sales funnel.
-Marketing automation allows the two departments to work on the same team with similar, if not identical, goals.
+Marketing automation allows the two departments to work on the same team with similar goals.

-This will help you create reporting functions and know what metrics to track and know what results you really want to achieve with marketing automation.
+Or at least realistic benchmarks.
+This will help you create reporting functions and know what metrics to track and know what results you really want to achieve with marketing automation implementation.

 Make your objectives SMART

 Many people want marketing automation to ‘increase revenue’ or ‘increase lead generation’.
+But without pre-defined figures, these goals are impossible to measure.
 By how much?
 By when?
 Make sure that your objectives are SMART (specific, measurable, agreed, realistic and timed) in order to get the most out of your system.

-Almost all marketing automation programs will claim they can deliver these increases and improvements.
-It is up to you to decide what specific results you hope to attain before you can accurately assess how a marketing automation program will deliver results.
+Almost all marketing automation programmes will claim they can deliver these improvements.
+It is up to you to decide what specific results you hope to achieve, before you can accurately assess how a marketing automation programme will deliver results.

 Think about how you’ll measure results

 The benefits of defining concrete goals are not limited to your business strategy.
-By recording specific objectives with timeframes, you will be able to set your marketing program up to follow up.
+By recording specific objectives with timeframes, you will be able to set your marketing programme up to follow.

 For example, imagine one of your Key Performance Indicators (KPIs) for success with marketing automation is an increased open rate of X% for emails within 9 months of implementation.
 Knowing this, you can set your system up to optimise and monitor your open rate.
 This can include A/B testing subject lines, organising nurture campaigns to send content certain prospects may find more interesting, and setting up custom reports and alerts so your team is automatically sent analytics on your progress in this area.

 Marketing automation can be a comprehensive piece of software.
 The amount of planning and work that goes into setting up campaigns in these programs means that education and training are important.
-Relevant people on marketing and sales teams will need training on how it works, and you should make sure your technical support team trains as well.
+Employees in sales and marketing will need training on how it operates, and you should make sure your wider organisation (including your technical support team) are trained adequately too.

 Budget time to learn the ropes